 Before you render, you need to understand your concept.
 Write down your thoughts regarding these three main factors:

 - Know your audience.
 You wouldn’t use the same images or text in an infographic intended for middle school students as you would for financial planners.
+An elearning presentation (like those seen on this source here) should look different from something in the business world.
 What graphic styles and images speak to your audience?
-What questions would they want answered about your concept?
+What questions would they want answeDored about your concept?

 - Know your message.
 What should your audience learn from your graphic?
 What is the benefit to your audience?
 Take a cue from Albert Einstein, “If you can’t explain it simply, you don’t understand it well enough.”